Asian baby girl: Characteristics

-The ABG subculture was generally limited to East Asians and Southeast Asians.
+The ABG subculture was generally limited to East and Southeast Asians.
 Early ABGs were associated with the import car scene, but the subculture broadened to include women in Asian Greek communities and Asian cultural clubs in college and "rave families" who attended electronic music festivals.
-San Jose, United States; Toronto, Canada; and Sydney, Australia are often called "ABG hubs".
+San Jose, United States; Toronto, Canada; and Sydney, Australia, are often called "ABG hubs".
 ABGs often engage in rebellious behavior, such as vaping, underage drinking, and drug use.
 ABGs also frequently drink boba, but they may derisively call those who they perceive to be poseurs "Asian boba girls".

 The ABG aesthetic is primarily focused on visual aspects, which draws from western standards of beauty as well as communities of other people of color.
 ABGs may have large or fake nails and eyelashes, colored contacts, tattoos, and dyed blonde hair.
 According to Salinas and Trazo, ABGs often go to Asian American establishments in order to maintain their appearance while participating in fast fashion trends whose products come from Asian factories and sweatshops.

 The male counterpart of the ABG, the Asian baby boy, also called a "Kevin Nguyen" is the expected dating prospect of the ABG.
 However, some ABGs also date non-Asian men of color.